cubetech/wpplugin.cubetech-simple-yt-videos/README.md

 ### 1.0.0 2017-02-24

 * Feature: First release
-* Feature: Filters the content and modify the Youtube videos to be responsive
+* Feature: Filters the content and modify the YouTube videos to be responsive